nuuneoi/tomochain-dapp-example/README.md

 Alright, although there are a lot of alien stuff printed out right now but actually the only address that we need to use in the further step is `0xb9cb9aa779c0ae4d6fe8a2292fc61233c5cad4be` which is the contract address of SimpleContract we created. ***Please note that your contract address will be different than mine so please ignore my address and use yours instead.***

-## Go Check the Deployment Transaction
+## Go Checking the Deployment Transaction

 The deployment steps are actually simply a set of transactions so we can see them on block explorer.
 So ... let's go check them out!
 Just simply go to the Tomoscan page and enter your address.
 4 new transactions would be shown like below.

 ![Balance](https://github.com/nuuneoi/tomochain-dapp-example/raw/master/img/contracttx1.jpg)

 No action item on this.
 Just want you to make sure that your contract deployment has successfully been done on TomoChain testnet.

+You may already notice that how fast the deployment step above was.
+It used just around *20 seconds* to finish or *just 5 seconds for each transaction created to be confirmed*.
+Super fast !